Macbook mockups of Swidge

 Insights

-88% of users use task management tools multiple times per week.
+Use task management tools multiple times a week

 Research backed decisions